-Getting There: Head towards downtown San Diego.
+Head towards downtown San Diego.
 Take Harbor Blvd.
 South to Broadway and turn left for parking.
-There is plenty of free street parking south of the train station on Kettner and the surrounding side streets, if you get lucky, but if you forgot your rabbit’s foot today then you’ll need to park in a public lot.
+There is plenty of free street parking south of the train station on Kettner and the surrounding side streets if you get lucky, but if you forgot your rabbit’s foot today then you’ll need to park in a public lot.
 Take your pick from the expensive lots that line Broadway, which can range from $8 an hour and up.

 What & Where:

 Hornblower Cruises and Events (1066 N Harbor Dr; 619-686-8700)